 Not all public domain images are things of the past.
 Some have been donated into the public domain by generous, and often quite talented, photographers and graphic designers.
 Varying in size from dozens to hundreds of images, here’s a handful of our favorite modern public domain galleries.

-A photographer and graphic designer from Georgia created this repository for images in the public domain.
-Little but fierce, this archive isn’t strictly modern: it’s divided into Modern, Vintage, and Weekly images.
+Small yet fierce, this archive isn’t strictly modern: it’s divided into Modern, Vintage, and Weekly images.

-Another collection of donated works, Snapwire Snaps is the public domain baby sibling of Snapwire, a royalty-free photo service.
+Another folder of donated works, Snapwire Snaps is the public domain baby sibling of Snapwire, a royalty-free photo service.
 The site features crisp images of food, people, architecture, and landscapes, with a clearly marked public domain license beneath each photo.
 Best of all, with some digging, every now and then you encounter a truly original image.

 With its circa-2000 thumbnails and less-than-inspiring category photos, PicDrome doesn’t look all that inspiring.
 But don’t be fooled: this archive of donated public domain images is killer.
 Not only does it offer over 800 high-quality images, it has one major advantage over its free-to-be-you-and-me peers—that of a clear organizational structure.